Core Java Part 2 : Collections Framework (HashMap & HashSet)

 Each node holds:

-pointer (for the next node in the same bucket)
+keyvaluenextpointer (for the next node in the same bucket)

 🤖 So What Happens Internally?

-Here’s what Java does on put()
+Here’s what Java does on put():

 - Calculates the index (bucket) from the key’s hash